fabioctetsuo/fabioctetsuo/README.md

 I'm passionate about front-end development, especially about tests!
 I already worked with a few javascript libs and frameworks, but React is my favorite one.
 I also love to learn new things, not only tech things... 😄
 I'm currently trying to learn norwegian during my free time, improve some musical skills and I really love to spend some time cooking for my family.

-- 🔭 I’m currently working on RaiaDrogasil
+- 🔭 I’m currently working at PagSeguro PagBank
 - 📫 You can find me on [Twitch](https://www.twitch.tv/mobprogramming) or in my [fabiotetsuo.com](https://www.fabiotetsuo.com)
 - 💬 Ask me about frontend stuff and some other things like health life or cooking.
 <!--